 During a link failure incident, Sophos Firewall regularly checks the health of the connection so that it can restore the connection faster when the internet service is restored.
 When the connection is restored and the gateway is up again, the traffic is rerouted through the active gateway automatically.

 Sophos Firewall notifies administrators by email about all changes in gateway status.
 You can also see this in the log viewer.

-In active-backup setup, if an active gateway fails, you should redirect the traffic to a backup gateway.
+In an active-backup setup, if an active gateway fails, you must redirect the traffic to a backup gateway.

-To deploy gateway failover, choose whether to configure failover conditions or redirect to a backup gateway.
+To set up gateway failover, choose whether to configure failover conditions or redirect to a backup gateway.

 To configure failover conditions, do as follows: